Travel Postcard: 48 hours in Stockholm

 12 a.m. - It's time to take in some art.
 Head next door to Nationalmuseum with Sweden's top collection of older paintings and sculptures to enjoy works of the country's most prominent artists such as Carl Larsson and Anders Zorn.
 Or, pop across the little bridge over to the Skeppsholmen island and the Modern Museum.
 A recent addition to the Stockholm art scene is also contemporary photography museum Fotografiska.

-3 a.m. - Laid-back Södermalm, a former working class island that has become a cool bohemian neighbourhood, is the place to hang out for the remainder of the day.
+3 a.m. - Laid-back Sdermalm, a former working class island that has become a cool bohemian neighborhood, is the place to hang out for the remainder of the day.
 In-between the foraging for cutting-edge fashion and trawling the designer boutiques and vintage record stores, sip espresso and eat cinnamon rolls at cool cafes while checking out the personal styles of some of Stockholm's hippest denizens.
-Pedestrian street Götgatan is a good starting point to sight-see, make your way past the Medborgarplatsen square through the area around Skånegatan dubbed SoFo, towards pretty Nytorget square.
+Pedestrian street Gtgatan is a good starting point to sight-see, make your way past the Medborgarplatsen square through the area around Sknegatan dubbed SoFo, toward pretty Nytorget square.

 6 p.m. - As you will have noticed by now, the district is also filled with cool bars and cafes.
 Try Snotty's, Nada or Rival for a pre-dinner drink.

 11 p.m. - Still some energy left?
-Stay on in Södermalm, head to cultural centre Södra Teatern, the bar at Marie Laveau or to rock establishment Debaser for live music.
+Stay on in Sdermalm, head to cultural center Sdra Teatern, the bar at Marie Laveau or to rock establishment Debaser for live music.

 SUNDAY